 - Publications

-Your CV should focus on specialized labs, certifications, notable awards and achievements within your field of work and study, research projects, published articles or books, peer-reviewed research, and professional memberships or affiliations you joined.
+Your CV should focus on specialized labs, certifications, notable awards and achievements within your field of work and study, research projects, published articles or books, peer-reviewed research, and professional memberships or affiliations.
 This information helps hiring managers gauge your academic and career contributions within your chosen field of work or study.

 A CV is credential-based and used to apply for scientific and medical roles or international positions.
-Candidates use their resumes to apply for most U.S. jobs.
+In the U.S., candidates use resumes to apply for most jobs.

 CVs are the standard document for job applications outside the U.S. and Canada.

-A resume should be at most two pages, but a CV can run longer.
+A resume should be no more than two pages, but a CV can run longer.

 When to Use a CV

-For U.S.-based jobs, employers will likely ask for a CV in these professional fields:
+For U.S.-based jobs, employers will likely ask for a CV in these professional scenarios and industries:

 - Government jobs